HebaNAS/Learn-Docker/readme.md

 Type the following in your terminal:

 ```
-docker run hello-world
+docker run hello-world:latest
 ```

 This command will do many things:
-1. It will ask Docker to run a container named "Hello World"
+1. It will ask Docker to run an image named "Hello World"
-2. Docker will look for a container with that name on your local machine, if it finds one, it will run it.
+2. Docker will look for an image with that name on your local machine, if it finds one, it will run it.
-3. If Docker couldn't find such a container locally, it will search for an image with same name on _Docker Hub_.
+3. If Docker couldn't find such an image locally, it will search for it on _Docker Hub_.
 Docker Hub simple put is a registry where you can find images for different stacks and environments you may want to use.
 4. After Docker pulls the image from _Docker Hub_, it will create a container from that image and run it.

 You should see the following output: